simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 31-Jan 02 2024
+Solar Radiation Storm Forecast for Jan 01-Jan 03 2024

-              Dec 31  Jan 01  Jan 02
+              Jan 01  Jan 02  Jan 03
-S1 or greater    1%      1%      1%
+S1 or greater   40%     25%     25%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: A chance exists for S1 (Minor or greater) solar radiation storms for the next three days from Region 3536.
-No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at Dec 31 2023 2155 UTC.

-Radio Blackout Forecast for Dec 31-Jan 02 2024
+Radio Blackout Forecast for Jan 01-Jan 03 2024

-              Dec 31        Jan 01        Jan 02
+              Jan 01        Jan 02        Jan 03
-R1-R2           15%           15%           15%
+R1-R2           60%           60%           60%
-R3 or greater    1%            1%            1%
+R3 or greater   25%           25%           25%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 (Strong or greater), for the next three days from Region 3536

 ```